gekatateam/neptunus/plugins/inputs/dynamic_grpc/README.md

     # list of import paths to resolve .proto imports
     import_paths = [ 'D:\Go\_bin\protos\' ]

-    # procedure name to call
+    # procedure name to call/receive
+    # procedure MUST be server stream in "ServerSideStream" mode
+    # and MUST be unary/client stream in "AsServer" mode
     procedure = 'public.invest.api.contract.v1.MarketDataStreamService.MarketDataServerSideStream'

     # if configured, an event id will be set by data from path